National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - National Cancer Institute, Implementation Science Funding Opportunities - (National Cancer Institute, NIH (NCI)) - This website provides access to new and archived funding opportunities.

-- Agency for Healthcare Research and Quality's Process for Awarding Recovery Act Funds and Disseminating Results (2012) - (Government Accountability Office (GAO) US) - According to AHRQ officials, the agency plans to disseminate the results of Recovery Act-funded CER using a range of existing mechanisms.
+- Agency for Healthcare Research and Quality's Process for Awarding Recovery Act Funds and Disseminating Results (2012) - (U.S. Government Accountability Office (GAO) US) - According to AHRQ officials, the agency plans to disseminate the results of Recovery Act-funded CER using a range of existing mechanisms.
 These mechanisms include written products, training programs, social media tools, and AHRQ's website.
 AHRQ is also developing additional strategies to disseminate CER results.
 AHRQ awarded four contracts using Recovery Act funds totaling approximately $42.3 million to promote innovative approaches for disseminating CER results.
 A variety of efforts are conducted under these contracts, including efforts to educate clinicians and develop regional dissemination offices.

 - Dissemination & Implementation Measurement Compendium (2012) - (Center for Health, Intervention, and Prevention, University of Connecticut, Storrs (CHIP) US) - This white paper provides researchers with a synthesis of validated measurement tools designed to assess D&I-related constructs.